zodiac12k/kubeutils/README.md

 ### Why this utility is born?

-If you download the kubeconfig via ibmcloud cli `ibmcloud cs cluster-config CLUSTER_NAME`, you can export only one kubernetes config.
+If you download the kubeconfig via ibmcloud cli `ibmcloud ks cluster config CLUSTER_NAME`, you can export only one kubernetes config.

-`kubectx` helps you switch among multiple cluster, but you cannot export multiple kubernetes configs easily for IBM kubernetes service.
+`kubectx` helps you switch among multiple clusters, but you cannot export multiple kubernetes configs easily for IBM kubernetes service.

 So this utility helps you manage and merge KUBECONFIG downloaded from IBM kubernetes service.